BlinkTagInc/transit-custom-posts/index.md

 This plugin is based on years of experience building transit websites, incorporating solutions to many common problems and features proven useful to transit agencies with widely varying needs and services.

-See a basic working example site of [Transit Custom Posts with the Transit Base Template](https://demoplugin.wpengine.com/)
+See a basic working example site of [Transit Custom Posts with the Transit Base Template](https://demoplugin.wpengine.com/).
+Note that this example is not meant to be complete, and is unstyled.
+It is intended only to demonstrate the base functionality for demonstration and explanation.

 ### Guide